LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 We also have a TerminalKeyword ScriptableObject, which has the word that the user needs to write in the terminal to find the page.

-The enemy spinning animation on the beastiary entry background is a video file, and you can make one yourself in Blender by for example using the decimate (if you have a lot of geometry) and wireframe modifiers.
+The enemy spinning animation on the bestiary entry background is a video file, and you can make one yourself in Blender by for example using the decimate (if you have a lot of geometry) and wireframe modifiers.

 ::: warning IMPORTANT
 Unity Editor on Linux has [bad support for video files](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html), so if you are using Linux, you might want to [encode your video to VP8 using FFmpeg](https://trac.ffmpeg.org/wiki/Encode/VP8).
 Unfortunately, Blender does not have an option to encode to VP8.